Working Toward Retirement Goals With IRAs

 What is earned income for an IRA contribution?

-- Ask your advisor which IRA may be best based on your situation.
+- Ask your financial advisor which IRA may be best based on your situation.

 - Find out if you can deduct your Traditional IRA contribution.
 If not, you may still benefit from tax-deferred growth potential or, if eligible, consider funding a Roth IRA.

 1Traditional IRA distributions are generally taxed as ordinary income.
-Qualified Roth IRA distributions are tax-free provided a Roth account has been open for more than five years and the owner is at least age 59 1/2, or as a result of their death, disability, or using the first-time homebuyer exception.
+Qualified Roth IRA distributions are tax-free provided a Roth IRA has been open for more than five years and the owner is at least age 59 1/2, or disabled, or using the first-time homebuyer exception, or taken by their beneficiaries due to their death.
 Qualified Roth IRA distributions are not subject to state and local taxation in most states.
-Both may be subject to a 10% IRS tax penalty if distributions are taken prior to age 59 1/2.
-For SIMPLE IRAs, the IRS penalty increases to 25% if a distribution is taken prior to two years from when the first deposit was made into a participant’s account if under 59 1/2.
+Distributions from Traditional and Roth IRAs may be subject to a 10% additional tax if distributions are taken prior to age 59 1/2.
+For SIMPLE IRAs, the IRS penalty increases to 25% if a distribution is taken prior to two years from when the first deposit was made into a participant’s account if under age 59 1/2.

-2The “Retirement Plan” box in Box 13 of your W-2 tax form should be checked if you were covered by a retirement plan at work.
+2The “Retirement Plan” box in Box 13 of your W-2 tax form should be checked if you were covered by a WRP.

 3Please keep in mind that rolling over assets to an IRA is just one of multiple options for your retirement plan.
 Each of the following options is different and may have distinct advantages and disadvantages.